mcanouil/awesome-quarto/README.md

 - [Six Productivity Hacks for Quarto](https://www.rstudio.com/blog/6-productivity-hacks-for-quarto/) - A blog post showing six tips from the re-use content across documents, the insertion of Pandoc divs and spans to continuous deployment with GitHub Actions.
 - [Let's make maps with `bertin.js` in Quarto](https://neocarto.github.io/bertin/examples/quarto.html) - A HTML document showing how to draw maps with bertin.js in Quarto.
 - [How to add some personality to your Quarto Blog](https://www.ddanieltan.com/posts/blogtips/) - A blog post sharing some of the added features and tweaks users can make on top of the standard blog templates to inject some personality into their blog.
+- [Use R to Generate a Quarto Blogpost](https://themockup.blog/posts/2022-11-08-use-r-to-generate-a-quarto-blogpost/) - A blog post about using R to generate Quarto blog post by Tom Mock.

 ## Talks and videos